Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Download and unzip the Unity Project template onto your hard drive:
 - For [Android](http://hiddenhistoriesjtown.org/documentation/templates/Android-CreateAssetBundleU2018_3.zip) if you are working on a Windows PC.
 - For [iOS](http://hiddenhistoriesjtown.org/documentation/templates/iOsCreateAssetBundleU2018_3.zip) if you are working on a Mac.
-- If you have a Mac and want to try to make both asset bundles, use this [iOSAndroid template](hiddenhistoriesjtown.org/documentation/templates/iOSAndroid_CreateAssetBundle_U2018_3.zip) from Prof Rhonda.
+- Here is an [iOSAndroid template](hiddenhistoriesjtown.org/documentation/templates/iOSAndroid_CreateAssetBundle_U2018_3.zip) from Prof Rhonda, if you have a Mac and want to try to make both asset bundles.
   - Create and fully test the iOS asset bundle first, so you know it works, before creating the Android bundle.
   - If you do not have both iOS and Android devices, ask someone to test your layer on the device you do not own.